-The Energy Office continues to provide training, technical assistance, and funding to public entities in support of their efforts to achieve energy-conservation goals.
-Overall, the state's public entities have done an excellent job of reducing energy use.
+The Energy Office continues to provide training, technical assistance, and funding to public entities in support of their efforts to achieve energy conservation goals.
+Overall, South Carolina's public entities have done an excellent job of reducing energy use.
 As a group, they have achieved the mandated goal.
-The Energy Office continues to work with individual agencies to help them achieve the mandated goal as well.
-The Energy Office is looking forward to further savings in Fiscal Year 2022 and will continue to provide assistance in support of South Carolina's energy-conservation goals.
+The Energy Office continues to work with individual agencies to help them achieve, maintain, and exceed the mandated goal as well.
+The Energy Office looks forward to further savings in Fiscal Year 2023 and will continue to provide assistance in support of South Carolina's energy conservation goals.